 If you just start taking these steps and stick with it, every week, every month, and more.

 People also generally don’t get what they want because they don’t stick to it long enough.

-Stick to the routine and you can have the weight you want and also start to feel better mentally and physically.
+So, if you want to start losing bodyfat this week, then stick to the routine and you can have the weight you want and also start to feel better mentally and physically.

 Disclaimer: I am not a doctor nor a nutritionist.
 This is all from the experience I have gained through myself and through schooling I have taken from a health and fitness course.
 Through my videos, I share my personal and educational experience that I have acquired over the past years of training individuals through fitness and nutrition.

 As always, I strive to help as much as I can by bringing you fitness education through means of all my social media platforms.
 My passion for fitness guides me to give people the help they need in whatever way I can.
 If you have been able to find the information I release helpful then I’m happy I was able to serve you.